Browse Items (10 total)

 The Confederate Dead memorial in the cemetery at the University of Virginia is a large stone statue of a Confederate soldier designed by Caspar Buberl in 1893 as part of the movement to replace the temporary wooden markers with more permanent ones…

-Although not a monument, Confederate Memorial Hall Museum is a historical confederate landmark.
-Constructed in 1890 and opened in 1891, the museum is home to the second largest collection of Confederate artifacts and memorabilia.
-[1] The collection…
+Although not a monument, the Confederate Memorial Hall Museum supports similar narratives to more traditional monuments and arises from similar circumstances.
+Constructed in 1890 and opened in 1891, the museum is home to the second-largest collection…

 The Appomattox (statue) was a bronze monument honoring Confederate soldiers who had died while fighting during the American Civil War.
 The name "Appomattox" refers to the Battle of Appomattox Court House, which resulted in the surrender of Robert E.…